 The easiest way to know if the fish is sleeping or dead is to take a closer look at its gills.
 A dead fish’s gill will not move.
 Bettas draw water through their mouth and release it through the gills.
 So, if you see the mouth and gills moving, it means the betta is alive.

-Yes, mouth and gills’ movement mean your betta is alive.
+Yes, mouth and gills’ movement means your betta is alive.
 But what if it is breathing slowly?
 Don’t end up with a panic attack if you notice such a thing.